Wolf17777/colide/README.md

 ```

 # Security
 Since Colide edits actual files on your server, always make sure that the Django user has strongly limited access on the server.
-Moreover, Colide should never be openly availible on the internet, always hide it behind a secure authentication process for all users.
+Moreover, Colide should never be openly available on the internet, always hide it behind a secure authentication process for all users.